-The Bloomberg School's Department of Epidemiology offers nine different tracks.
+The Bloomberg School's Department of Epidemiology offers eight different tracks.

 Kala Visvanathan, MD, Director